vasishth80987/magento-limit-sales/README.md

 # Magento Limit Sales
-A Magento 2.3 module that enables administrators to set purchase limits on their shop products for a specified period of time.
+A Magento 2.3 module that enables administrators to set maximum limits on purchases of their shop products per user.
+They can also optionally set a time duration for the limits.

 ## Installation
 ```